7.1. Training

 7.3.1.
 Provincial after-action reviews

-• Online surveys.
+• online surveys.

-• Interviews with individuals involved in the emergency response.
+• interviews with individuals involved in the emergency response.

-• Solicitation of written submissions from partner organizations.
+• solicitation of written submissions from partner organizations.

 This review should be focused on the whole-of-government response, and should include at a minimum consideration for:

-• A timeline of how the emergency progressed.
+• a timeline of how the emergency progressed.

-• Key decisions made at the provincial level.
+• key decisions made at the provincial level.

-• An evaluation of the effectiveness of the PERP.
+• an evaluation of the effectiveness of the PERP.

-• Major gaps in provincial capabilities and any unaddressed liabilities or risks.
+• major gaps in provincial capabilities and any unaddressed liabilities or risks.

-• Any best practices that should be carried forward.
+• any best practices that should be carried forward.

 After-action review reports should be shared with pertinent organizations for the purpose of self-improvement.
-Special consideration should be given to prevention, mitigation, and preparedness measures that can be implemented to improve provincial resilience.
+Special consideration should be given to prevention, mitigation and preparedness measures that can be implemented to improve provincial resilience.

-The Chief, EMO, should share any lessons identified through after-action reports with emergency management stakeholders in Ontario to support their continuous improvement.
+MEPR, should share any lessons identified through after-action reports with emergency management stakeholders in Ontario to support their continuous improvement.

 7.3.2.
 Organization-specific after-action reporting